E-MobilityBusinessThought Leadership

 Stakeholders mapping - being a quadrant diagram, it shows the level of interest and correlation between certain figures.
 It aims to group the above list in influence-involvement levels from the most to least significant.
 It helps to keep a good track of how often and at what scale one should communicate with particular stakeholders.

-Stakeholders specifically for E-mobility Service Providers
+Crucial stakeholders for E-mobility Service Providers